patroytall/patrick-roy-me/src/documents/software-development/pull-request.md

 ## Discussion PRs

-It is generally not a good idea to create PRs just for getting opinions.
-For example, a PR to discuss an idea.
-PRs are public and should be used when a merge is intended.
+It is generally not a good idea to create PRs just for discussing a design or getting opinions.
+As their name states, pull requests are public and should be used when a merge is intended.
 If a PR is used for something other than a merge, its description should make this clear and it should have no reviewers.
 If you need to review a group of commits to discuss a design, repository tools allow you to view the aggregation of commits by looking at branches through the user interface.

 ## Automatic approval removal